Links on Android Authority may earn us a commission. Learn more.

 Performance, on the other hand, has been reliable and smooth.
 Though it doesn’t have the unabashed snappiness and low touch latency of devices like the Samsung Gear S3, there is really little to complain about when it comes to notifications and navigation, especially when the touch-sensitive side works well.
 There is the matter of the low amount of apps in the Ticwatch ecosystem – the lack of extra applications means that users won’t be installing a lot on the watch and thus potentially overloading it.
 This is something that we can only test as the Ticwatch gets more developer support.

-One surprise for users might be the extras that are installed in this device, like the 4GB of RAM that can be used for mainly playing local music files and listening to them via Bluetooth headphones connected straight to the Ticwatch.
+One surprise for users might be the extras that are installed in this device, like the 4GB of storage that can be used for mainly playing local music files and listening to them via Bluetooth headphones connected straight to the Ticwatch.
 GPS is available for use in mainly the fitness tracking applications, and it works in conjunction with the pedometer and the heart rate sensor to provide information during and after workouts.